energise your body

 • Increased self esteem and confidence

-Yoga is the science of well-being, of youthfulness and of integrating body, mind and you.
+Yoga is the science of wellbeing, youthfulness and the science of integrating body, mind and you.

 frequently asked questions - hatha yoga

 Yoga is the science of wellbeing.
-Yoga is not a religion.
 Yoga makes you more physically fit as well as more mentally and emotionally balanced.
 Yoga originated in India over 5000 years ago.
+Yoga is not a religion.
 Yoga is a great way to strengthen the body, increase flexibility, improve posture and release the stresses of the day by calming your mind.
 Better posture helps to relieve your body of any aches due to poor posture for example from sitting or standing for long periods during the day.
 There are several styles of yoga.
-Hatha yoga focuses on physical postures (asanas) and is also combined with breathing techniques (pranayama) and a short relaxation or guided meditation (yoga nidra).
+Hatha yoga focuses on physical postures (asanas) and is also combined with breathing techniques (pranayama) and a short relaxation (savasana) or guided meditation.

 I'm not flexible, can I still do yoga?

 Yes, of course you can!
-Lack of flexibility is probably one of the best reasons to start doing yoga.
 Yoga is suitable for everyone.
-It’s a low impact, relaxing exercise which is adaptable regardless of age or mobility.
-Increasing flexibility with yoga helps to improve your posture and it reduces tension or aches that may be caused by poor posture.
+It’s a gentle, relaxing exercise which is adaptable regardless of age or mobility.
 Once you start stretching, energy blockages are released and through regular practise your body naturally becomes stronger and more flexible.
-Yoga helps you become more stress free and generally happier.

 What if I have health concerns or a medical condition, can I still do yoga?

-No you shouldn't feel stiff after a yoga class as long as you've mindfully practised within your own comfortable range of motion.
-If you're new to yoga, choose the gentle variation of a pose, within a slight range of motion.
+No you should't feel stiff after a yoga class.
 Naturally, you may feel aware of muscles that you haven't used for a while if you're new to yoga.
-Water helps fuel your muscles, so drinking water before and after yoga will help keep muscles flexible as well as help boost your energy levels.
-It's important to always practise yoga mindfully and in a way that's comfortable for your body, within a class that's suitable for your fitness level and never work into pain.
+It's important to always practise yoga mindfully and in a way that's comfortable for your own body, within a class that's suitable for your fitness level and never work into pain.
 Inform your yoga teacher if you experience any difficulties.
 If you do experience any pain please check with your doctor for advice before continuing with yoga.

 Am I too old to start yoga?